yoshisuga/gzdoom/src/ios/ios-help.md

 ^[GenZD](colored: 'white') is a port of ^[GZDoom](colored: 'white'), a ^[source port](colored: 'orange') of what's known as the ^[idTech 1](colored: 'white') game engine.
 The most notable game from this being, of course, ^[Doom](colored: 'red'). ^[GZDoom](colored: 'white') is the work of the ^[ZDoom, GZDoom teams and many community contributors](colored: 'orange').

-^[DOOM](colored: 'white') is a registered trademark of id Software and its parents: Bethesda Softworks, Zenimax Media, and Microsoft. ^[GenZD does not contain any copyrighted assets or data from DOOM or any of its trademark owners.](colored: 'white').
+^[DOOM](colored: 'white') is a registered trademark of id Software and its parents: Bethesda Softworks, Zenimax Media, and Microsoft. ^[GenZD does not contain any copyrighted assets or data from DOOM or any of its trademark owners](colored: 'white').

 A source port is able to read the original game files and ^[render the game using modern technology](colored: 'white').
-The game engine can be rendered in ^[full 3D](colored: 'white') using the latest 3D graphics hardware and drivers. ^[GZDoom](colored: 'white') for iOS is using ^[Metal](colored: 'blue') to render its graphics through moltenVK and the Vulkan API.
+The game engine can be rendered in ^[full 3D](colored: 'white') using the latest 3D graphics hardware and drivers. ^[GenZD](colored: 'white')  uses ^[Metal](colored: 'blue') to render its graphics through MoltenVK and the Vulkan API.

-^[GenZD](colored: 'white') also supports ^[mods](colored: 'orange'), which further extends capabilities beyond the original game engine, like adding ^[graphical and sound enhancements](colored: 'white') as well as custom behavior through scripting.
+^[GenZD](colored: 'white') also supports "^[MODS](colored: 'orange')", which further extends capabilities beyond the original game engine, like adding ^[graphical and sound enhancements](colored: 'white') as well as ^[new gameplay elements and behaviors](colored: 'white').

 ^[°°±±²²ÛÛ  Quick Start ÛÛ²²±±°°](colored: 'cyan')